jabrail-chumakov/Robot-watchdog-in-an-indoor-environment/README.md

 ## Installation

-You must first create a new folder in your catkin workspace called "robot_watchdog_in_an_indoor_environment" and then git clone these files there in order to execute this simulation.
-You also need to install a few third-party libraries such as [colorama](https://pypi.org/project/colorama/) and [xterm](https://installati.one/ubuntu/21.04/xterm/) that I utilized for this project.
+- You must first create a new folder in your catkin workspace called "robot_watchdog_in_an_indoor_environment" and then git clone these files there in order to execute this simulation.
+- You also need to install a few third-party libraries such as [colorama](https://pypi.org/project/colorama/) and [xterm](https://installati.one/ubuntu/21.04/xterm/) that I utilized for this project.

 Colorama is a Python library that allows you to print colored text on terminals that support ANSI escape sequences.
 This can be useful for creating colorful output in your Python programs, especially when working in the command line.
 XTerm is a terminal emulator for the X Window System.
 It is a program that allows users to interact with the Unix-like operating system using a command-line interface.
 XTerm supports a wide range of features, including color schemes, scrollback buffer, customizable fonts and key bindings, and support for international character sets.

-After that you can write the following command to execute launch file:
+- After that you can write the following command to execute launch file:

 ```bash
 $ roslaunch robot_watchdog_in_an_indoor_environment topological_map.launch
 ```

 Inside `topological_map.launch` file you can edit other nodes to add an output screen to the terminal or xterm.

-## Scenario

-The scenario involves a pet-like robot with the following behaviour.
- - Normally, the robot moves randomly in the environment (e.g., in a room).
- - When the battery is low, the robot immediately stops and waits for charging.
-For simplicity, we do not control the robot toward a specific location to recharge its battery.
- - When a user issues specific speech-based commands a human-robot interaction phase starts or stops, i.e., *called* (e.g., "Come here!", "Hi!", etc.) or *greeted* (e.g., "Bye", "Stop", etc.), respectively.
- - When the interaction starts, the robot moves toward the user and waits for a pointing gesture.
-   The gesture is performed by the user to indicate a position in the environment.
- - When the pointing gesture is provided, the robot moves toward such a position.
- - When the pointed position is reached, the robot comes back to the user.
- - The above three points are repeated until the interaction ends or the battery is low.
-When the interaction ends due to a speech-based command and the battery is not low, the robot returns to move randomly.

 ## Software Architecture